Lemoncode/svelte-workshop/04-store-login/README.md

 npm install svelte-navigator --save
 ```

-Let's define the routes and the layout usage in our _App.svelte_
+Let's define the routes and the layout in our _App.svelte_

 _./src/App.svelte_